vanHeemstraSystems/video-conferencing-headstart/README.md

 See also "Lighting Tips for Vlogging: How to Light" at https://filmora.wondershare.com/vlogger/lighting-tips-for-youtube.html

+See also ""How To: Apple Style Video" at https://www.youtube.com/watch?v=gJp96XJ9VhA

 ## 100 Setup of Video Conferencing

 See also [README.md](./100/README.md)